The College of Chemistry is comprised of:

 Faculty in the chemistry department are currently interested in research that includes analytical, inorganic, organic, and physical chemistry, as well as such diverse areas as nanoscience; nuclear, biophysical, materials and atmospheric chemistry; and structural and chemical biology.

-College researchers have access to numerous other facilities on campus including the microfabrication laboratory and the brain imaging center.
-They also collaborate with scientists throughout the campus and the nation.
-The nearby Lawrence Berkeley National Laboratory (LBNL) houses state-of-the-art charged particle accelerators used extensively by our nuclear chemists.
-In addition, LBNL's Advanced Light Source is one of the world's brightest sources of ultra-violet and soft x-ray beams and is used by college researchers to decipher the folding of biomolecules.
+College researchers collaborate with scientists across campus, the nation, and internationally.
+Researchers have access to numerous facilities on campus including the microfabrication laboratory and the brain imaging center.
+The nearby Lawrence Berkeley National Laboratory (Berkeley Lab) houses numerous state-of-the-art labs such as the charged particle accelerators used extensively by our nuclear chemists.
+In addition, Berkeley Lab's Advanced Light Source is one of the world's brightest sources of ultra-violet and soft x-ray beams and is used by college researchers to decipher the folding of biomolecules.